Wide-Field Images

 Web Links

-Wide-field imaging was where I started to show the pictures that I had taken to family and friends.
-Before that, my pictures were just a blur.
-Eventhough these pictures are not of the highest quality, at least I can that I shot them and that is how you learn.
-You can get by with a just a camera and a tri-pod to start, then work your way up to guided imaging.
-After I jumped into CCD imaging, I left out wide-field imaging time while out under the stars.
-I plan to get back into it in the near future.
-Here are some images that I did five or six years ago, enjoy.
+Wide-field imaging was where I started to show friends the pictures that I had taken.
+Before that, most of my pictures were just a streaky blur, really!.
+Eventhough these pictures are not of the highest quality, at least I could show what I shot and share that this is how you learn.
+You can get by with a just a camera and a tri-pod to start.
+Then, mount your camera on a motordriven polar aligned tripod or mount the camera piggyback on a motordriven polar aligned telescope.
+Then work your way up to guided imaging through a telescope.
+After I jumped into CCD imaging, moved away from wide-field imaging while out under the stars.
+With a quality short focal length optical tube and digital color CMOS imaging camera, you and I can obtain beautiful wide-field deepsky pictures.
+I will plan on getting back into it in the near future.

 "The Center of the Milky Way"